ubernostrum/django-contact-form/docs/forms.rst

     provide basic contact-form functionality; it will collect name, email address and message.

-    The :class:`~contact_form.views.ContactFormView` included in this
+    The :class:`~django_contact_form.views.ContactFormView` included
-    application knows how to work with this form and can handle many types of subclasses as well (see below for a discussion of the important points), so in many cases it will be all that you need.
+    in this application knows how to work with this form and can handle many types of subclasses as well (see below for a discussion of the important points), so in many cases it will be all that you need.
 If you'd like to use this form or a subclass of it from one of your own views, here's how:

     1. When you instantiate the form, pass the current :class:`~django.http.HttpRequest` object as the keyword